U.S. asks if food dyes make kids hyperactive

 At the panel meeting next week, the FDA will ask outside experts if they agree with the agency's conclusions or if they think more studies are needed.

 The 2008 petition from CSPI asked the FDA to ban all but one of the dyes, calling them "dangerous and unnecessary."
 The exception, Citrus Red No. 2, is used only on orange skins.
-Companies could substitute natural colours, fruit or fruit juices, CSPI said.
+Companies could substitute natural colors, fruit or fruit juices, CSPI said.

 The group also asked the FDA to require a warning on products containing dyes until a ban takes effect.